GMMan/snc7330-hidden-rom/README.md

 ## Usage

-Create a `obj` directory if it's not there, otherwise you may get complaints from the build process.

 Run `make`.
 Provide your ARM toolchain's `bin` directory path using the `BINPATH` variable if necessary when running `make`.
 The resulting `firmware.bin` can be flashed to your target.